 The geology of Tynron Glen is described brilliantly with photos in her article “Time-Travel the Shinnel Glen with Diana Turner”.
 Diana adds so much more interesting detail to the section on Geology in “Tynron Glen”.

 It is interesting to note the proliferation of holiday cottages in Tynron Glen.
 Lann Hall has a cottage which sleeps ten.
 The old school house at Glendow is now a wonderful holiday home, so is Craigencoon.
+Auchenbrack Estate is a large luxury holiday let from £5,000 per week in 2017 and also a wedding venue.

 On the moniaive website by A B Hall, there is more detail about Donald MacRae and his sheep breeding at Stenhouse.
 This website also has more stuff about Tynron and the village hall and the minutes of the very active Tynron Community Council, which is particularly worried about the state of the glen road, which has been ruined by timber lorries.
 The Dumfries and Galloway Standard reports on the lack of luck on road improvements in the Glen on April 13th, 2011.
 The fascinating and informative “Tynron 2007, a survey of life in a rural community in the early twenty-first century” is also on the Moniaive website.

 “The Amuliganes of Glenshinnel” is an incredibly detailed account of the history of the family and the Barony of Tibbers with their strong Tynron connections, adding a lot to what is described in “Tynron Glen”.
-At Ancestory.com look for Scottish Records/TibberCharters.
+At Ancestry.com look for Scottish Records/TibberCharters.

 Tynron Parish Records are now easily available at Ancestry.com.